edmcouncil/fibo/CONTRIBUTING.md

 ## Coding
 * Ask if you can help to improve the FIBO infrastructure.
 * Suggest improvement of tooling and testing.
+	* The code of FIBO Viewer is developed in [this Github repository](https://github.com/edmcouncil/fibo-viewer).
+	* Please consult also [ontology-publisher](https://github.com/edmcouncil/ontology-publisher) and [rdf-toolkit](https://github.com/edmcouncil/rdf-toolkit)

 ## FIBO education and documentation
 * Write and improve the FIBO documentation.